FilipHarald/selfhosted/README.md

 ### Requirements
 1. a server where you want the system to be hosted with...
     1. root-access
-    1. IP-address (public or local)
+    1. IP-address
     1. at least 1GB of RAM
-1. a duckdns-account with a registred domain name to the server
+1. a registered domain pointing to the server
 1. a local machine that can run ansible

 ### Running
 You need to run two scripts in order to set-up the server...
 1. `./set-up.sh` - to set-up the local machine and vault the secrets.
-1. `./run.sh` - to set-up the server, it will take about 20 mins.
+1. `./run.sh` - to set-up the server.
 <details>
   <summary>You can also run...</summary>